 ‘Current payment rates don’t cover basic living costs, let alone the additional costs of looking for work.
 The ongoing stress and struggle to make ends meet can also detract from job search activities and undermine health and wellbeing, further diminishing employment prospects,’ Mr Fulton added.

-‘When you’re in a situation that you’re couch surfing, it’s very difficult to pull it all together physically, mentally and emotionally to be able to front up for interviews to gain employment,’ said Phil.
+‘When you’re in a situation that you’re couch surfing, it’s very difficult to pull it all together physically, mentally and emotionally to be able to front up for interviews to gain employment,’ said Dave.

 ‘Newstart has to go up substantially.
 A $75 increase a week will allow people the basics, to provide rent, food and heating and a few of the essentials so they can go out and find work.